Director

 BOOST/JumpstartPA Exercise Specialist

-Hayley hails from West Des Moines, Iowa and is a December 2023 University of Iowa graduate with a Bachelor of Science in Exercise Science.
+Hayley hails from West Des Moines, Iowa and is a December 2023 University of Iowa graduate with a Bachelor of Science in exercise science.
 She also works as a patient care technician at University of Iowa Hospitals and Clinics.
-She hopes to attend medical school next year and is interested in Sports Medicine.
+She hopes to attend medical school next year and is interested in sports medicine.
 When not working, Hayley enjoys lifting, thrifting, and finding new coffee spots with friends.

 Madison